 Participating in international research

 Intercultural Communication scholars often conduct cross-cultural comparisons, and increasingly scholars in other areas, such as Health Communication, do the same.
 The easiest way to do this research is to let one scholar from each country manage their part of the project (especially data collection), but the more interesting method creates a true collaboration between scholars who are based in different countries.
 Such projects typically depend upon connections established through one of the forms of internationalization listed previously, such as meeting at a conference or an exchange.
 Building a network of scholars who have common research interests is the obvious first step.
 Reading articles published in international journals, and then writing to an international peer whose publications demonstrate common interests, often results in a positive response and lays the groundwork for further future collaborations.
-United States scholars traveling for pleasure often do not think to write ahead of time to scholars based in the country they visit in order to set up a meeting, but such contacts are often welcome, and can lead to future collaborations.
-One caution: other countries do not divide up the academic pie the same way as in the United States, so international colleagues who study similar topics may be based in a Psychology, Sociology, or Business department.
-Also, in many countries, those teaching English have expanded their research and teaching to include communication generally (as at the Department of Languages and Cultures at the University of the Ryukyus in Okinawa, Japan).
+United States scholars traveling for pleasure often do not think to write ahead of time to scholars based in the country they are visiting in order to set up a meeting, but such contacts are often welcome and can lead to future collaborations.
+One caution: other countries do not divide up the academic pie the same way as in the United States, international colleagues who study similar topics may be based in a Psychology, Sociology, or Business department.
+Also, in many countries, those teaching English have expanded their research and teaching to include Communication generally (as at the Department of Languages and Cultures at the University of the Ryukyus in Okinawa, Japan).
 Occasionally, entire universities are devoted to the study of the language and culture of other countries (as with the Beijing International Studies University, or the Shanghai International Studies University), and these serve as obvious points of connection for U.S. Communication scholars.

 The Center for Intercultural Dialogue is a project of the Council of Communication Associations, representing scholars in the discipline of Communication.
 The Center approaches intercultural dialogue at two levels: encouraging research on the topic of intercultural dialogue, but doing so through bringing international scholars interested in the topic together in shared intercultural dialogues about their work.
 The Center serves as a clearinghouse for information on conferences, grants, study abroad, teaching abroad, and collaborative research opportunities, among other topics.
-Those interested intercultural dialogue (in either of the two senses listed) are welcome to add a researcher profile to the site, or list relevant publications or projects so that others may more easily connect with them.
+Those interested intercultural dialogue (in either of the two senses listed) are welcome to add a researcher or practitioner profile to the site, or list relevant publications or projects, so that others may more easily connect with them.

 - The American Council on Education (ACE) — ACE provides administrators with examples of internationalization efforts as well as various resources pertaining to creating an international component to an educational establishment.